diegobajetti/seg3125_p2/README.md

 # SEG3125 Project 2 — PyCodeX

-This repository uses a GitHub Pages `npm` package in React to display a static website.
-You can navigate to [this link][live-website] to see a live, interactive version of the website.
+This repository uses the [`gh-pages`][gh-pages] `npm` package to build and deploy a React application.
+See a live, interactive version of the website [here][live-website].

 ## Getting Started: [`gh-pages`][gh-pages]

 ### 1. Install the `gh-pages` `npm` package

-1. First, install the package specified above by executing the following command.
+1. Install the package specified above by executing the following command.

    ```shell
    $ npm install gh-pages --save
    ```

-   > In the [official documentation][gh-pages] of the package, it is recommended to install the `npm` package as a development dependency; however, this can be problematic, at least in my personal experience.
-Instead of deploying the distributable version of the React app, it will assume the `README.md` to be the root of the deployable app.
+   > In the [official documentation][gh-pages], it recommends installing the `npm` package as a development dependency; however, this can be problematic, at least in my personal experience.
+Instead of deploying the distributable version of the website, it will assume the `README.md` file to be the root of the app.

 ### 2. Add a `homepage` property to the `package.json` file